After running registration function scale_and_register_data()

 registered_genes

-is list of gene accessions which were successfully registered, and -
+is a vector of gene accessions or IDs which were successfully registered, and -

 non_registered_genes